MONJIT07/Supply-Chain-Analytics-PowerBI/README.md

 # 📦 Supply Chain Analytics Dashboard — Power BI

-A Power BI dashboard that tracks procurement spending, supplier performance, and delivery operations for a fictional India-based company across 2025.
+A Power BI dashboard that tracks procurement spending, supplier performance, and delivery operations for a simulated India-based company across 2025.

 ---